AWS Step Functions

 A) Wait state with a fixed duration

-B) Poll DynamoDB every minute for approval
+B) Poll DynamoDB every minute

-C) Task state with .waitForTaskToken (Callback pattern)
+C) Task state with .waitForTaskToken

-D) Choice state polling an SQS queue
+D) Choice state polling SQS

 โ Answer & Explanation